Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 MATLAB has not naturalized NIfTI format yet.
 This means that it does not provide built-in functions for making, viewing, loading and storing NIfTI files.
 However, toolboxes for NIfTI files are freely available on MATHWORKS.
 For this workshop, we have provided a set of NIfTI functions in the folder 'Helper Functions' present in the lesson repository.

+To make a NIfTI object in MATALB, the function 'make_nii' is used.

 {% codesnippet "./Snippets/S10.m" %}{% endcodesnippet %}

+The NIfTI object returned by 'make_nii' can be stored in a file outside MATLAB using 'save_nii'.

 {% codesnippet "./Snippets/S11.m" %}{% endcodesnippet %}

+Similarly, to load image data from a NIfTI file, 'load_nii' is used.

 {% codesnippet "./Snippets/S12.m" %}{% endcodesnippet %}
 ***Challenge!***